The-Marcy-Lab-School-Assignments/cc-01-for-loops-cristapia28/README.md

 5. By the end of Code Challenge, **commit and push your changes up to Github**.
 6. Using the browser, verify that your solution is in your remote repo on Github.

-## Code Problems
+## Code ProblemsWrite a f

-1. Write a function named `countToFifty` that console.logs all the integers from 1 to 50.
+1. unction named `countToFifty` that console.logs all the integers from 1 to 50.

 2. Write a function named `countFromOne` that takes in an integer argument, and console.logs all the integers from 1 up to the given integer.